 Sand is stockpiled at the Picture Butte and Coaldale Shop sites and salt is mixed into this material to prevent the sand from freezing in the sanders and to melt ice on roads after it has been broadcast.
 Sand trucks are sent out as soon as practicable during a snow storm with priority roads and areas being plowed and sanded first.

 There is a full-time employee involved in ensuring that the maintenance of signs is kept at a high standard in order to avoid the possibility of litigation.
 Effective sign management ensures that all necessary signs for road construction projects are erected.
-It is also proposed to continue with the township/range road signs in 2001.
-The addressing program will be completed in 2002 at the present rate of progress.

 10. Spot Road Repair